 In 2021, we estimate our homes achieved an average water consumption (internal and external) of 122.8 litres per person per day.

 With the launch of our environmental strategy, we will be making it easier for customers in water stressed regions to install a water butt.

 Ventilation, sound insulation, air quality

 Our National Construction specification sets our standards on areas such as ventilation and sound insulation.
-We are developing guidance for customers during 2021 to help them maintain good air quality in their homes.
+In our Maintenance Guide we include advice for customers to help them maintain good air quality in their homes.

 Materials and waste

 Our Supply Chain Policy states our preference for sustainably certified timber, and materials that are low embodied energy.
 We are working towards building 20% of our homes from timber frame and are currently at around 18.5%.
 Research by the EU suggests that timber framed houses with brick cladding embody 21% less carbon than a house built with traditional masonry techniques.

 We are integrating more recycled materials into our homes and will be adding integrated kitchen recycling bins for 20,000 customers by 2025.
 Our production teams must follow our Waste Do’s and Don’ts guidance document for reducing waste on site and we are rolling out training on our standards through masterclass sessions.

 We require all suppliers to provide timber from legally logged sources in line with our Supply Chain Policy and the EU Timber Regulation.
 Our tender documents and trade specifications state that we require all suppliers to supply timber from responsibly managed forests certified by recognised schemes such as the Forest Stewardship Council (FSC) and Programme for the Endorsement of Forest Certification (PEFC).
 We survey suppliers to identify supply chain risks.
 We require any companies sourcing from higher risk countries to carry out due diligence to ensure timber meets our standards.